grantgeorge/railsAngularTutorial/README.md

   ES6 (Babel formerly 6to5), ECMAScript 6 compiled with Babel which requires ?
 Which JS preprocessor do you want?
 None, I like to code in standard JavaScript.
 ?
 Which html template engine would you want?
 None, I like to code in standard HTML.

+## Update the gulpfile to build to public directory in root of project source

 Edit the gulpfile conf file at client/gulp/conf.js

 change